CosmosDB/labs/java/technical_deep_dive/03-querying_the_database_using_sql.md

     ```java
             FeedOptions options = new FeedOptions();
-            // as this is a multi collection enable cross partition query
+            // as this is a multi Container enable cross partition query
             options.setEnableCrossPartitionQuery(true);
             // note that setMaxItemCount sets the number of items to return in a single page
             // result